 Each year thousands of overseas nurses apply for permanent jobs in the United Kingdom.
 The dream is to hold a role within the National Health Service (NHS), one of the most respected healthcare systems in the world.
-Small wonder then that NHS work within one of the NHS’ many organisations (also known as trusts or health boards) helps to improve any resume.
+A role within one of the NHS’ many organisations (also known as trusts or health boards) will not only improve your skills and knowledge, it will also look great on your resume.

 If you are one of the lucky applicants to land a permanent nursing job within an NHS trust or health board, an exciting career awaits you.
 But did you know there is a way to broaden your nursing skills, earn extra money and experience difference work settings; all while you continue to develop and thrive in the NHS role you love?
 The answer is agency nursing.